-401-1510 - Medical Record Review and Requirements

-401-1509 - Timely Access to Care

-401-1515 - Nurse Midwife Guidelines

-401-1523 - Non-Physician Medical Practitioner Guidelines

-401-1306 - Corrective Action Plan for Quality Issues
+- 401-1510 Medical Record Review and Requirements - 401-1509 Timely Access to Care - 401-1515 Nurse Midwife Guidelines - 401-1523 Non-Physician Medical Practitioner Guidelines - 401-1306 Corrective Action Plan for Quality Issues

-Cultural and Linguistics Services Program

 The Alliance is committed to delivering culturally and linguistically appropriate health care services to its diverse membership.
-The goal of the Cultural & Linguistic Services Program (CLSP) is to ensure that all Alliance members-regardless of race, color, religion, national origin, creed, ancestry, ethnic backgrounds, language, marital status, English proficiency, age, health status, physical and mental disability, gender, sexual orientation or gender identity or identification with any other persons or groups -all have equal access to quality healthcare and that covered services are provided in a culturally and linguistically appropriate manner.
+The goal of the Cultural & Linguistic Services Program (CLSP) is to ensure that all Alliance members-regardless of race, color, religion, national origin, creed, ancestry, ethnic backpres, language, marital status, English proficiency, age, health status, physical and mental disability, gender, sexual orientation or gender identity or identification with any other persons or groups -all have equal access to quality healthcare and that covered services are provided in a culturally and linguistically appropriate manner.
 The CLSP encompasses language assistance services for members; and cultural competency, sensitivity, and diversity training of staff, providers, and subcontractors.
 Please see Policy 405-3101 - Cultural and Linguistic Services Program for more information.